-AEOP Priority: Support and empower educators with unique Army research and technology resources
+AEOP Priority: Support and empower educators with unique Army research and technology resources proposal.

-As in FY19, Unite students shared that they would like to have more hands-on experiences/content in the program.
-The content for Unite is driven locally in most cases by the university and the focus of the proposal.
 It is our recommendation that Unite work with the evaluation team to refine the Request for Proposals (RFP) for Unite to incorporate a strategy to have more common hands-on experiences across the program that could be branded Unite activities, and/or a framework for local universities to use to plan required experiences to be determined for the program.